qkzk/fm/development.md

 - Press Shift+V to enter visual selection (directory & tree display modes).
 Flag files by moving up or down.
 - More consistant keybinds : Alt (used to open menus) : Alt+c opens the compression menu, Shift+c opens the config file.

+**Bugfixes :**

+- click in menus was offset by 2
+- shell would open in other tab path
+- open config file did nothing

 #### Changelog

 - Removed "terminal" from configuration.
 Doesn't break config file.
 It's just not used anymore.